Share it

 A bowl of tangy, refreshing tabouli salad made of finely chopped parsley, onions, tomatoes, and mint.
 It is mixed with pre-soaked burghul, a drizzle of olive oil, and lemon juice.

-Tabbouli salad recipe is a Middle Eastern salad.
-It is super light and refreshing and fills your taste buds with balanced tangy flavors.
-Tabbouli lovers, get ready!
+Tabbouleh salad recipe is a Middle Eastern salad.
+It is super light, refreshing, and fills your taste buds with balanced tangy flavors.
+Tabbouleh lovers, get ready!

 Prep Time 35 minutes